 - 53570 Master of Clinical Psychology (96 points)

-(2) A student who withdraws from the Doctor of Philosophy and Master of Clinical Psychology course before completing it, but who has completed the coursework units (72 points) required for the Master's component of the combined course and a research dissertation equivalent to at least 24 points, within 8 calendar years from the time of initial enrollment, may apply to the Faculty to be awarded the Master of Clinical Psychology.
+(2) A student who withdraws from the Doctor of Philosophy and Master of Clinical Psychology course before completing it, but who has completed the coursework units (72 points) required for the Master's component of the combined course and a research dissertation equivalent to at least 24 points, within 8 calendar years from the time of initial enrollment, may apply to the School to be awarded the Master of Clinical Psychology.